Fast and optimal generation of entanglement in bosonic Josephson junctions

 \section{Gaussian approximation}

-The exact representation of the coherent states \rref{CSS2} and \rref{CSS1} in the EQPM is a Dirac delta, but for the calculation is convenient to express everything in terms of Gaussian wave functions.
-To do so we will not consider as initial state an eigenstate of the Hamiltonian \rref{H} with exactly $\Omega = 0$.
-We will instead initialize our EQPM dynamics with the Gaussian ground state of the harmonic approximation of \rref{EQPM} with an initial interaction parameter $\Lambda_0$.
-We then quench $\Lambda$ to a different value and compute the evolution of the initial Gaussian into a harmonic potential.
-To investigate the dynamics of the CSS \rref{CSS2} we will simply shift the Gaussian ground state among $\phi=0$ to $\phi=\pi$.
-In the end of all the calculations, for both the initial states, we will take the $\Lambda_0 \rightarrow 0$ limit of our results to recover the exact dependence by the coherent states.
+The exact representation of the coherent states \rref{CSS2} and \rref{CSS1} in the EQPM is a Dirac delta, but for the calculation it is convenient to express everything in terms of Gaussian wave functions.
+To do so we will not consider as initial state an eigenstate of the Hamiltonian \rref{H} with $\Lambda = 0$.
+We will instead initialize our EQPM dynamics with the Gaussian ground state of the harmonic approximation of \rref{EQPM} with an initial interaction parameter $\Lambda_0 \neq 0$ and then, at the end of the calculations, take the limit $\Lambda_0 \rightarrow 0$.